 Deep-seated racial and ethnic disparities in health care access, quality, and outcomes persist across all U.S. states

 A new report from the Commonwealth Fund, Advancing Racial Equity in U.S. Health Care: The Commonwealth Fund 2024 State Health Disparities Report, evaluates states on 25 measures of health care access, quality, service use, and health outcomes for Black, white, Hispanic, American Indian and Alaska Native (AIAN), and Asian American, Native Hawaiian, and Pacific Islander (AANHPI) populations.
-The report is part of the foundation’s ongoing series examining state health system performance, with data collection and analytic support from Center for Evidence-based Policy.
+The report is part of the foundation’s ongoing series examining state health system performance, with data collection and analytic support from the Center for Evidence-based Policy.

 Among the key findings: